tp1de/ioBroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* ems-esp: do not allow more then one thermostat for extended own entities
+* ems-esp: error correction for holidayModes custom entities

 ### 4.6.4 (2024-08-14)
 * ems-esp: error correction on polling for 3.6.5